Preparing a prenuptial agreement isn't about anticipating divorce.

-The commonly known benefits of a prenup include that, in the unfortunate event of divorce, the agreement controls the treatment and distribution of the couple’s jointly and individually owned property, and rights to spousal maintenance (“alimony”).
+The commonly known benefits of a prenup are that, in the unfortunate event of divorce, the agreement controls what happens to the couple’s jointly and individually owned property, and whether either person has rights to spousal maintenance (“alimony”).

 Often overlooked is the benefit that prenuptial agreements provide as a method for discussing expectations with your partner regarding the financial management of your and your partner’s income and assets during the marriage.